Police 5: Other versions

 Similar formats were aired in different ITV regions.
 Police Call was seen in the Anglia and Tyne Tees areas while Police File was the title adopted for programmes across Granada, Channel and Scottish Television areas.
+Police Action was only shown in the Southern Television area and was presented by Peter Clark.
 Police 6 was broadcast on Ulster Television in Northern Ireland.
 This version ran for 25 years until Christmas 1994, and was later replaced by Crime Call which was axed in 2001.
+The concept was also sold to New Zealand where it was aired from 1976 to 1986 and hosted throughout by Keith Bracey.